-You never know what contacts they might have.
-Those close to you will want to help.
+You never know what contacts they might have, and the people who are closest to you will want to help.

-3. You will lose potential clients because your pricing is too high
+3. You’ll lose potential clients because your pricing is too high

 But also because it’s too low.
-Whether you like it or not, the rates you set will immediately give others a perception about the quality of your design work.
+Whether you like it or not, the rates you set will immediately give others a perception about the quality of your work.

 4. Don’t stress over pricing

 5. You’ll make mistakes

 We all do.
 Don’t let it get you down.
-Learn from them, and move on.
+Learn from them, move on.

 6. When wrong, admit it quickly (and emphatically)

 Along similar lines, if you receive a complaint, allow the other person to do most of the talking.
-People want to be acknowledged, and the more you learn about a grievance, the more you can do to ensure it doesn’t happen again.
+People want to be acknowledged, and the more you learn about a grievance, the more you can do to make sure it won’t happen again.

 7. Compose your pitch

-Your pitch is a very brief description about how you will help your design clients, and is useful when describing your job to new acquaintances (without the risk of boring them into submission).
-The length should be somewhere between an elevator pitch and a dumbwaiter pitch.
+This is a very brief description about how you’ll help your clients, and it’s useful when describing your job to new acquaintances (without the risk of boring them into submission).
+The length should be somewhere between elevator and dumbwaiter.

 8. Never stop learning

-Realise that in order to reach (and stay at) the top, you must never stop learning, whether it’s through recognised design courses, mentors, books, new experiences, or something else.
+In order to reach (and stay at) the top, you can never stop learning, whether through recognised design courses, mentors, books, new experiences, or something else.
 To start, you might find my design books of interest.
 Look for others by Michael Johnson, Alina Wheeler, Bob Gill, Debbie Millman.

 9. Publish a blog

-The readers you attract will prove to be an invaluable source of knowledge and help.
-My two blogs (this and that) are powered by the free-to-use WordPress.
-Here are some blog mistakes worth avoiding, and the WordPress plugins I use.
+Your readers will become an invaluable source of knowledge and help.
+My blogs, Logo Design Love and Identity Designed, are powered by the free-to-use WordPress.
+Here are some blog mistakes worth avoiding, and various WordPress plugins I use.
 An alternative to WordPress is MovableType.
-This website has been hosted by ICDSoft, but is now hosted by Fused (both recommended).
+This blog was hosted by ICDSoft, but is now hosted by Fused (both recommended).